-- 1. Use the Windows Services tool to stop Websense RADIUS Agent. - 2.
-Navigate to the Websense bin directory (C:\Program Files (x86)\Websense\Web Security\bin, by default). - 3.
+- 1. Use the Windows Services tool or /opt/Websense/WebsenseDaemonControl command to stop Websense RADIUS Agent. - 2.
+Navigate to the Websense bin directory (C:\Program Files\Websense\Web Security\bin or /opt/Websense/bin/, by default). - 3.
 Use a text editor to either create or open ignore.txt. - 4.
 Populate the file as follows.
 Place each entry on a separate line. - Add each user name that should be ignored on its own line.
-Websense software ignores these users, regardless of which machine they use. - To add a user name/machine pair, enter the user name, followed by a comma, and then the machine host name or IP address (ypark, YPARK-WS1).
-In this case, Websense software ignores the specified user only on the specified machine. - To add a machine, enter an asterisk (\), followed by a comma, followed by the machine host name, IP address, or IP address range.
+Websense software ignores these users, regardless of which machine they use.

+To add a user name/machine pair, enter the user name, followed by a comma, and then the machine host name or IP address (ypark,YPARK-WS1).
+In this case, Websense software ignores the specified user only on the specified machine.